Check out these five chefs on our rador this season...

 After spending the past few years as Brad Spence’s chef de cuisine at Amis, up-and- comer DiTomo is opening his own place, Romeo, this year.
 It’s a “rustic Italian restaurant focusing on my family’s recipes and the ideals of what I picked up when I lived in Tuscany,” he says, plus small Italian producers on the wine list and soft-serve on the dessert menu.

-Bobby Saritsoglou portrait by Kory Aversa; Doreen Demarco portrait by Anthony Caroto; Elijah Milligan portrait by Alexandra Hawkins; Eddie Konrad portrait by Smallz & Raskind/Bravo Media; Drew Ditomo portrait by Alexandra Hawkins
+Photography by: Bobby Saritsoglou portrait by Kory Aversa; Doreen Demarco portrait by Anthony Caroto; Elijah Milligan portrait by Alexandra Hawkins; Eddie Konrad portrait by Smallz & Raskind/Bravo Media; Drew Ditomo portrait by Alexandra Hawkins